How to filter a list in Python

 Filtering products by price range with filter()

-In an e-commerce setting, you can use the filter() function to quickly find products that match a certain price point, such as items under a specific budget.
+In an e-commerce setting, for instance, you can use the filter() function to quickly pull out all the products that fall below a certain price.

 products = [